oneeve8/kobble-data/content/Tutorial2.md

 In the main window is your
 Kobble view
-To edit a Markdown file, tap the pencil
+To edit a Markdown file, tap the pencil icon
-To view your Markdown results, tap the square view icon Kobble Views,
+To view your Markdown results, tap the square view icon

-Close Tab
+You can tap Close Tab to close any tabs
 Tabs
 Home (house icon),
 Edit Mode,